jj-one/electrum-cat/README.md

 [libsecp256k1](https://github.com/bitcoin-core/secp256k1)
 is a required dependency.

-If you "pip install" Electrum, by default libsecp will get compiled locally, as part of the `electrum-ecc` dependency.
+If you "pip install" Electrum-GRS, by default libsecp will get compiled locally, as part of the `electrum-ecc` dependency.
 This can be opted-out of, by setting the `ELECTRUM_ECC_DONT_COMPILE=1` environment variable.
 For the compilation to work, besides a C compiler, you need at least: